deloachtech/backstack-docs/docs/login.md

 ## Selecting accounts

 If a user is a member of multiple accounts, the response will contain a `select_account` value with associated data for your codebase to react upon.
-The `auth` value remains `false` until an account has been activated.
+The `session.auth` value remains `false` until an account has been activated.

 ```js
 // login response